 If the pain develops suddenly, it can be a sign of a severe medical condition, which may need an urgent response (such as appendicitis).
 If your pain develops suddenly, you should seek medical attention immediately.

 It’s become significantly worse over time

-Pelvic pain doesn’t always stay at the same level.
+Your pain doesn’t always stay at the same level.
 If your pain becomes worse or other symptoms develop (such as period concerns), It’s best to see a doctor.

-Pelvic pain during pregnancy (often called pelvic girdle pain or PGP) happens in a lot of women.
+Pain of the pelvic area during pregnancy (often called pelvic girdle pain or PGP) happens in a lot of women.
 If you’re experiencing pelvic pain during your pregnancy, it’s best to see your obstetrician to rule out complications.